uditgaurav/onboard_hce_aws/README.md

 ---

 1. Create chaos infra.
  - The chaos infra could be a namespace namespace or cluster scope chaos infra.
+[Done]
  - If it is a cluster based chaos infra then ensure you have access to create ClusterRole and CuusterRoleBinding with namespace.
+[Done]

 2. Configure AWS account with chaos role.
  - Create AWS Role in the target account